carlosclavijo/100-days-of-code/log.md

 ### Day 13: October 3, 2025

 **Today's Progress**:
-Administrator and Patient test added
+Administrator and Patient test added.

 **Thoughts:** Everytime I do something in my project, I search if I applyied right the DDD architecture, only to find out that I did it wrong, so I went back to rewrite that part of the code and parts that calls it.